 - 1. Exercise prudent stewardship over acquired property. - 2.
 Secure acquired property, including buildings and other improvements, to minimize risk and injury. - 3.
 Remove structures in an orderly, timely and cost-effective manner. - 4.
 Receive revenue from sale or rental of property that is not otherwise needed for transportation purposes. - 5.
-Maintain a current and inclusive inventory of properties that are excess to transportation needs. - 6.
-Maintain effective coordination with other right of way functions and with MaineDOT Region offices. - 7.
-Property inventory of excess property.
+Maintain effective coordination with other right of way functions and with MaineDOT Region offices. - 6.
+Maintain an inventory of Department owned excess property.